Showing 1-20 of 30

 Seller ID: 150309

-Dordaraci: Ex officinia Abrahami Canini, 1600.
 16 mo, grey boards, quarter leather.
-Blyenburg (1558-1668) was a dutch poet who published this compilation of modern Latin poets.
+Blyenburg (1558-1668), a dutch poet, published this compilation of selections from modern Latin poets.
 A revised edition, first published the year earlier in 1599.
-Covers quite worn, but intact, with numerous small stains.
+CONDITION: Fair; Covers quite worn, but intact, with substantial staining.
 Title is inked onto the spine.
 Inked signatures on ffep; front hinge partially split.
-Inked number on title page; small inked library rubber stamp image on vrso of title page.
-1"...
+Inked number on title page; small inked library rubber stamp image on verso of title page.
+1" x 2" damp stain at bottom center of inside front cover and extending into the first dozen pages or so and again at the back cover.
+Other damp s...
 View more info

 By: Bradbury, Ray